Theia-Scientific/MIST/README.md

 <a name="prerequisites-pipx"></a>

-The [pipx] utility enables distribution of Python-based CLI applications, like `tstiler`, to be installed for all users with all of the appropriate dependencies within an isolated environment.
-It is the recommended installation for the `tstiler` application.
+The [pipx] utility enables distribution of Python-based CLI applications, like `mist`, to be installed for all users with all of the appropriate dependencies within an isolated environment.
+It is the recommended installation for the `mist` application.

 #### Ubuntu